wayveai/freedesktop-sdk/CONTRIBUTING.md

 If this guide does not answer your questions, or you encounter any problems you can contact us over at #freedesktop-sdk on [Freenode](https://webchat.freenode.net/), or our [mailing list](https://lists.freedesktop.org/mailman/listinfo/freedesktop-sdk).

 Let's go through each step in more detail:
-## Create a gitlab account
+## Create a GitLab account
 Simply click "sign in/register" in the top right corner and fill in the form.

-## Clone our gitlab repo
+## Clone our GitLab repo
 Open a terminal and type:
 ```
 git clone https://gitlab.com/freedesktop-sdk/freedesktop-sdk
 ```
-If you have an SSH key associated with your gitlab account you can alternatively type
+If you have an SSH key associated with your GitLab account you can alternatively type
 ```
 git clone git@gitlab.com:freedesktop-sdk/freedesktop-sdk
 ```